cesarandreu/blog/web_application_architecture/web_application_architecture.md

 Should it be one database per application?
 Should any applications share a database?

-What about your frontend?
+What about your front-end?
 Will it be deployed with a server that forwards all requests to the correct place, or do you hit the different servers directly?

 ### Best approach